 Lately, the advent of potent cannabis oil centers, non-intoxicating cannabidiol (CBD) goods, and advanced, smokeless delivery systems have changed the therapeutic landscape and altered the national dialog about cannabis.

 It’s no longer a question whether marijuana has medical value.
-Now it’s about figuring out how to optimize your therapeutic use of cannabis to fit your lifestyle and position.
+Now it’s about figuring out how to optimize your therapeutic use of cannabis and learn how to dose with THC to fit your lifestyle and position.

 Optimizing therapeutic cannabis use could be a challenge — for physicians in addition to patients.
 Most physicians never learned about cannabis in medical school and, according to a 2017 survey, few believe they are qualified to advise patients about dosage, CBD:THC ratios, different styles of administration, and potential side effects.